lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Examples of the different reliability modes described are provided in Appendix B.

-## Fragmentation Frame Formats {#Fragfor}
+## Fragmentation Formats {#Fragfor}

-This section defines the fragment format, the All-0 and All-1 frame formats, the ACK frame format and the Abort frame formats.
+This section defines the fragment format, the All-0 and All-1 formats, the ACK format and the Abort formats.

 ### Fragment format

-A fragment comprises a fragment header, a fragment payload and padding bits (if any).
+A fragment comprises a fragment header, a fragment payload and padding bits (if needed).
 A fragment conforms to the general format shown in {{Fig-FragFormat}}.
 The fragment payload carries a subset of SCHC packet.
 A fragment is the payload of the L2 protocol data unit (PDU).
-Padding MAY be added if necessary, therefore a padding field is optional (this is explicitly indicated in {{Fig-FragFormat}}, but not in subsequent figures, for the sake of illustration clarity.
+Padding MAY be added in fragments and in ACKs if necessary, therefore a padding field is optional (this is explicitly indicated in {{Fig-FragFormat}}, but not in subsequent figures, for the sake of illustration clarity.

 ~~~~
       +-----------------+-----------------------+~~~~~~~~~~~~~~~